Can I be confident but still lack self esteem?

 business, woman, job-5315857.jpg

-Whilst this is debatable, for the purposes of this blog, confidence can be considered a way of projecting yourself on to the outside world.
-If you are confident you are likely to appear okay in social situations, perhaps perform well at interviews and not be as phased by others at public speaking.
-You may also have belief about yourself in general which enables you to push yourself in your career or you may feel attractive and confident in romantic relationships.
+Confidence can be considered an ability to project yourself well on to the outside world.
+If you are confident you are likely to appear okay in social situations, perhaps perform well at interviews and not be as phased by public speaking.
+You may also have positive beliefs about yourself such as believing you are good at your job or are physically attractive which enables you to push yourself in your career or confident in romantic relationships.

-You can also be confident in certain areas such as confident riding a bike or being a confident cook.
-In this respect it means having faith self belief and faith in your abilities about something specific.
+You can also be confident in certain skills like being a confident cook or driver.
+In this respect it means having faith in your abilities about something specific that often comes from experience or natural ability .

 • You are so precoccipied with what other people think of you that you are often distracted, anxious or not able to sleep.